MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 - **Method type**

-  Available only for MFC ActiveX controls.
+  Available only for MFC projects, ActiveX control projects, and ATL projects that support MFC.
 If you provide a method name in the **Method name** box, rather than selecting a method from the list, this box is unavailable.

   If you select one of the methods in the **Method name** list, select either the stock implementation or a custom implementation.